 For over 20 years, Suscol Intertribal Council has worked to raise the funds to finish the Suskol House, which is no small task.
 Gradually, the property has transformed into a sanctuary for Native and Indigenous people to hold ceremony and gatherings.
 First, the outdoor kitchen was erected.
 The ceremonial arbor and three lodges followed, as well native plants and cedar trees.
-In 2018, the foundation was laid for the Suskol house, getting us closer than ever.
-Building permits are in place and ready for the final step.
-Donations to the Suskol House fund is essential to the transition to community healing and connection.
+In 2021, the walls and roof of the house were constructed.
+Donations to the Suskol House fund are essential to the transition to community healing and connection.
 The house symbolizes resilient cultures and history through the actions of the ancestors.
 In the house, traditions can continue to be shared and passed on; traditional knowledge can continue to live in each succeeding generation.

 Donations to Suscol Intertribal Council are tax deductible and directly impact your local community.
 Donate online via PayPal to set up a one-time or recurring donation, or send a check to the address below.